LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 # IBKR SwingTrader & Option Writer Hedge Modules
 IBKR NinjaTrader Trade Automation Module with Option Writer Hedge Module.

-This system includes both a NinjaTrader Strategy Module that support both high frequency and swing trading modes.
-When a trade does not go as planned the Option Writer component takes over to write the appropriate options against stock positions.
-It is designed to issues options within 2 months and watches those options to expiration.
-It will determine if the options should be closed via purchase, expiration or assignment.
-Options that are assigned are immediately managed via the NinjaTrader Module.
+This system includes both a NinjaTrader Strategy Module that that operates in several modes, including High Frequency, Swing, and Momentum modes.
+For trades that meet certain criteria that can be triggered via an Environment Setup file, the Option Writer Hedge Module takes over.
+It is designed to issue profitable Options that enhance the profits of the NinjaTrader Strategy Module.
+This is a fully automated Trading System design to operate in multiple modes in support of the different market conditions with no user intervention.

 # Required System Components
-This is a multi system deployment that requires an individual Windows and Linux system.
-These systems can be Physical or Virtual Machines and it has been tested on VMware Workstation deployed on Linux or VMware ESXi.
-If a cloud environment is used it is important that the IP addresses be static.
+This is a multi system deployment that requires separate Windows and Linux systems.
+These systems can be deployed on either Physical or Virtual Machines, but for performance and stablity the minimums must be adhere to.

 ## Windows 10 System
 This system is primarily used for NinjaTrader 8 deployment